Tales of Tech Interviews

 My First Interview

 This was for a BigTech company in college.
-I was the crowd favourite to get through2.
+I was the crowd favourite to get through1.

 The interview started.
-I was aware they generally asked 2 questions.
-I was completely bamboozled by the first one.
+I was completely bamboozled by the question.
 I knew I basically had to narrow down to a data structure, but for the life of me I couldn’t settle on one!

 Needless to say, the 2nd question never came.